 The Land is the ground of everything Tapestry does — and is.

 The colors we’ve used on our pages embed a mythic way of knowing about this Land into our website.
 In doing so, they help plant a seed of relationship between you and the Land itself.
-That is, after all, one of the goals of the distant learning programs we plan to carry out at our new facility: to help people experience the world within Indigenous worldview.
+That is, after all, one of our goals: to help people experience the world within Indigenous worldview.
 Simply seeing a photograph like the one on this page doesn’t take most people outside the box of their normal experience, but adding the element of mythic ways of knowing makes that experience shimmer just a little, floating you right to the edge of something new.
 That’s the place — that little sense of the tiniest shimmer you might feel when you think about what we’re saying about the relationship between these colors, you, and the land of Pine Ridge — that’s the place where there’s a little doorway into Indigenous worldview.
 It’s subtle, which is precisely the problem people of the dominant culture have when it comes to understanding Indigenous Knowledge the way so many want to.
-Subtle things are, by definition, not obvious.
-They are easy to miss.
 The path to Indigenous Knowledge goes through the doorway of Indigenous worldview.
 We help you find that door by intentionally combining the Land and different ways of knowing in designs that help forge a relationship between you and Indigenous Knowledge itself.